clvv/fasd/README.md

 # A Note for Early Adopters

-Fasd was originally named `f`. `f` was renamed to fasd for varous reasons.
-And the latest release contains many improvements compared to old master branch of `f`, most improtantly fasd acquired the ability to be run as an executable (instead of as a shell function, which is comparably slower).
+Fasd was originally named `f`. `f` was renamed to fasd for various reasons.
+And the latest release contains many improvements compared to old master branch of `f`, most importantly fasd acquired the ability to be run as an executable (instead of as a shell function, which is comparably slower).
 Previous f users please update all of your f-related configurations accordingly.
 And don't forget to rename your database file: